Pier Luigi Carafa (1581–1655): Biography

-He was bishop of Tricarico and nuntius of Cologne.
+He was bishop of Tricarico and Apostolic Nuncio to Cologne.
 On 2 June 1624, he was consecrated bishop by Cosimo de Torres, Cardinal-Priest of San Pancrazio, with Giovanni Antonio Angrisani, Archbishop of Sorrento, and Alessandro Suardi, Bishop of Lucera, serving as co-consecrators.

 He was made cardinal in March 1645 by Pope Innocent X. He died during the 1655 papal conclave.

 Other cardinals in the same family were Filippo Carafa della Serra (created 1378), Oliviero Carafa (created 1467), Carlo Carafa (1555), Diomede Carafa (1555), Alfonso Carafa (1557), Antonio Carafa (1568), Decio Carafa (1611), Carlo Carafa della Spina (1664), Fortunato Ilario Carafa della Spina (1686), Pierluigi Carafa (1728), Francesco Carafa della Spina di Traetto (1773), Marino Carafa di Belvedere (1801), and Domenico Carafa della Spina di Traetto (1844).

 Episcopal succession

 While bishop, he was the principal consecrator of:

 and the principal co-consecrator of: